getify/foi-lang/formalization-work/Foi-Specification.md

 bodies (§6.3.2).
 - The **body block** contains **arms**: pattern-match clauses over `eff` (§6.3.2).
-Each arm's body may invoke `ret(v)` to resume with `v` as the perform-site expression's value; the arm's terminal expression is the handler scope's value contribution at this dispatch.
+Each arm's body may invoke `ret(v)` to resume with `v` as the perform-site expression's value.
-- The whole form's value is the arm terminal at scope termination (§6.3.3).
+- The whole form's value is determined by how `comp` terminates (§6.3.3).

 Effect kinds *not matching* the LHS's narrowed set propagate past the